This story originally appeared in the Summer 2019 issue of Plastics Recycling Update. Subscribe today for access to all print content.

 The benefits and costs of these systems were illustrated in the Pacific Northwest recently.

-In December, Pioneer Recycling Services was awarded a grant of $284,000 from Portland, Ore.-area regional government Metro to help it incorporate robotics, and the company matched that sum.
+In late 2018, Pioneer Recycling Services was awarded a grant of $284,000 from Portland, Ore.-area regional government Metro to help it incorporate robotics, and the company matched that sum.

 The project involves installing two BHS robots at Pioneer’s Clackamas, Ore.
 MRF to sort materials on the container line.
 According to the company’s grant application, Pioneer plans to reduce four manual sorting positions by attrition.
 “If successful, the robots will make more picks of their target and prioritized commodities than a human sorter can accomplish,” according to the 2018 grant application.